metagol/metagol/README.md

 # THIS VERSION OF METAGOL IS NO LONGER UNDER DEVELOPMENT.
-IT HAS BEEN SUPERSEDED BY [POPPER](https://arxiv.org/pdf/2005.02259.pdf).
+IT HAS (MOSTLY) BEEN SUPERSEDED BY [POPPER](https://github.com/logic-and-learning-lab/Popper).

 Metagol is an inductive logic programming (ILP) system based on meta-interpretive learning.